AliciaCurth/CATENets/README.md

-This repo contains Jax-based, sklearn-style implementations of Neural Network-based Conditional Average Treatment Effect (CATE) Estimators, which were used in the AISTATS21 paper 'Nonparametric Estimation of Heterogeneous Treatment Effects: From Theory to Learning Algorithms' (Curth & vd Schaar, 2021a; https://arxiv.org/abs/2101.10943) as well as the follow up NeurIPS21 paper "On Inductive Biases for Heterogeneous Treatment Effect Estimation" (Curth & vd Schaar, 2021b; https://arxiv.org/abs/2106.03765) and the paper "Really Doing Great at Estimating CATE?
-A Critical Look at ML Benchmarking Practices in Treatment Effect Estimation" (Curth et al, 2021; NeurIPS21 Datasets & Benchmarks track https://openreview.net/forum?id=FQLzQqGEAH).
+This repo contains Jax-based, sklearn-style implementations of Neural Network-based Conditional Average Treatment Effect (CATE) Estimators, which were used in the AISTATS21 paper ['Nonparametric Estimation of Heterogeneous Treatment Effects: From Theory to Learning Algorithms']( https://arxiv.org/abs/2101.10943) (Curth & vd Schaar, 2021a) as well as the follow up NeurIPS21 paper ["On Inductive Biases for Heterogeneous Treatment Effect Estimation"](https://arxiv.org/abs/2106.03765) (Curth & vd
+Schaar, 2021b) and the NeurIPS21 Datasets & Benchmarks track paper ["Really Doing Great at Estimating CATE?
+A Critical Look at ML Benchmarking Practices in Treatment Effect Estimation"](https://openreview.net/forum?id=FQLzQqGEAH) (Curth et al, 2021).

 We implement the SNet-class we introduce in Curth & vd Schaar (2021a), as well as FlexTENet and OffsetNet as discussed in Curth & vd Schaar (2021b), and re-implement a number of